-- Announced funding to date: To date, over \$2.1 billion has been announced in Arizona for roads, bridges, roadway safety, and major projects.
-This includes: - \$2.0 billion in highway formula funding and \$90 million in dedicated formula funding for bridges in 2022 and 2023. - \$75 million through the RAISE program and \$32.5 million through the INFRA program in Fiscal Year 2022.
+- Announced funding to date: To date, \$2 billion has been announced in Arizona for roads, bridges, roadway safety, and major projects.
+This includes: - \$2 billion in highway formula funding and \$90 million in dedicated formula funding for bridges in 2022 and 2023. - \$75.3 million through the RAISE program, \$32.5 million through the INFRA program.

 Internet: High-speed internet is necessary for Americans to do their jobs, participate in school, access health care, and stay connected.
-Yet nearly 22% of Arizonians do not have an internet subscription.
+Yet nearly 22% of Arizonans do not have an internet subscription.
 The Bipartisan Infrastructure Law invests \$65 billion to provide affordable, high-speed internet to every American.
 Arizona will receive a minimum allocation of at least \$100 million to help ensure high-speed internet coverage across the state.
 Additionally, experts estimate that as many as 1,075,000 households in Arizona are eligible for the Affordable Connectivity Program, which cuts internet bills by up to \$30 per month, or \$75 for households on Tribal lands, and provides a one-time \$100 discount off a connected device.
 The Biden-Harris Administration is providing further cost savings by working with internet providers to offer high-speed internet plans that are fully covered by the Affordable Connectivity Program - meaning most eligible households can now get high-speed internet without paying a dime.

-Progress to date: To date, over 326,000 households in Arizona are enrolled in the Affordable Connectivity Program, with more signing up every day.
+Progress to date: To date, Arizona has received \$5 million through the Broadband Equity, Access, and Deployment Program (BEAD) to help provide access to high-speed internet across the state.
+In addition, about 347,000 households in Arizona are enrolled in the Affordable Connectivity Program, with more signing up every day.
 Households can check their eligibility, sign up, and find fully covered internet plans at GetInternet.gov.

-Water: Currently, up to 10 million American households across the country connect to water through lead pipes and lack access to clean, safe drinking water.
-The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.
+Water: The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.

 - Announced funding to date: To date, \$234 million has been announced to Arizona to provide clean and safe water across the state and improve water infrastructure.
-This includes: - \$110 million available in fiscal year 2022 to provide clean and safe water across the state through the Environmental Protection Agency.
-Of this funding, \$51 million is dedicated to lead pipe and service line replacement, with another \$32.4 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022.
+This includes: - \$110 million available in fiscal years 2022 and 2023 to provide clean and safe water across the state through the Environmental Protection Agency.
+Of this funding, \$51 million is dedicated to lead pipe and service line replacement, with another \$32.4 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022 and 2023.

 Public Transit: The Bipartisan Infrastructure Law makes the largest investment in public transit in U.S. history.
-Based on formula funding alone, Arizona would expect to receive more than \$900 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
-This funding will expand healthy, sustainable transportation options in Arizona, where non-white households are 2 times more likely to commute via public transportation and 6% of transit vehicles in the state are currently past useful life.
+Based on formula funding alone, Arizona would expect to receive approximately \$903 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
+This funding will expand healthy, sustainable transportation options in Arizona, where non-white households are 2 times more likely to commute via public transportation and 6% transit vehicles in the state are currently past useful life.

-1 Transit formula funding amounts are subject to changes resulting from the 2020 census or from annual transit service data reported to FTA's National Transit Database.
+&lt;sup>1 Transit formula funding amounts are subject to changes resulting from the 2020 census or from annual transit service data reported to FTA's National Transit Database.

-• Announced funding to date: To date, Arizona has been allocated \$176 million to improve public transportation options across the state in fiscal year 2022.
+Announced funding to date: To date, Arizona has been allocated \$174.9 million to improve public transportation options across the state in fiscal year 2022 and 2023.